andygrunwald/go-jira/README.md

 * Correct typos in the README / documentation
 * Reporting bugs
 * Implement a new feature or endpoint
-* Sharing the love of [go-jira](https://github.com/andygrunwald/go-jira) and help people to get use to it
+* Sharing the love of [go-jira](https://github.com/andygrunwald/go-jira) and help people to get used to it

 If you are new to pull requests, checkout [Collaborating on projects using issues and pull requests / Creating a pull request](https://help.github.com/articles/creating-a-pull-request/).